rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

    - `remove`: user is removed by another user
    - `ban`: user is banned from the group
    - `update`: user or client is updated
+   - `room`: room metadata was updated
 - `name` is the new name of the user.
 It is only permitted for an update event.
 - `role` is the new role assigned to the user.
 It is only permitted for an update event.

-## Changes to the room

-Changes to the room metadata should be accompanied by a new `room` dialog type.
+- `room` is a new room object containing the new room metadata.
+It is only permitted for an event of type `room`.

-The `room` dialog type can contain anything in the top-level `room` object except for the `id` (which cannot change).
+The updated room object can contain anything in the top-level `room` object except for the `id` field (which MUST NOT be present).
-It must contain a `time` field to convey the time of the change, and may contain an `originator` field to convey who made that change.
+When the room metadata is changed, the `party` field is set to 0.

 ## Attachments {#attachments}